swcarpentry/shell-novice/episodes/05-loop.md

 ...
 ```

-1520 times 5 seconds,
+17 times 5 seconds,
-divided by 60,
-tells her that her script will take about two hours to run.
+tells her that her script will take about 85 seconds to run.
 As a final check,
 she opens another terminal window,
 goes into `north-pacific-gyre`,
 and uses `cat stats-NENE01729B.txt`
 to examine one of the output files.
 It looks good,
-so she decides to get some coffee and catch up on her reading.
+so she decides to catch up on social media posts while waiting.

 :::::::::::::::::::::::::::::::::::::::::  callout